zoran2109/watering-system/web-server/backend/README.md

 ## TODO

--   introduce better logging (with log types and coloring)
+-   add ESLint and JSDoc rule, document code with basic info
--   document code (JSDoc?), add basic Swagger UI docs to test the endpoints; redirect to /docs when opening /
+-   add basic Swagger UI docs for all endpoints
+-   redirect to /docs when opening / in prod?
--   remove hardcoded values, see how to set this with .env, make things modular
+-   remove hardcoded values (usb port, arduino pump), see how to set this with .env
--   add response schema and request validation (zod)?
+-   add unified response schema as middleware
+-   and request validation (zod)

 -   introduce SSE for real-time notifications when watering is done or something is stored to the database